tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 - Treat the backup as sensitive signing material, even though the TezSign keys are protected by your master password.
 - Keep at least two backup TezSign-flashed SD cards ready, plus additional backups if your operation needs them.
+- Use full-card clones for same-image ready spares.
+- Use the `data/tezsign` transplant method when moving to a new TezSign image generation or architecture.
 - Store backup cards offline and clearly labeled.
 - Label backups clearly so you know which baker and network they belong to.
 - Save the TezSign master/key decryption password somewhere safe and separate from the SD cards.